 CO2 (Carbon Dioxide)

-Recently I started looking for information about the «state of the art" of these things, to see if it was finally time to tackle the issue of sensors, and I found several quite interesting sensors.
-Among those I came across was one that drew my attention to the others, the MH-Z19.
+Recently I started looking for information about the «state of the art»Of these things, to see if it was finally time to tackle the subject of sensors, and I came across several quite interesting sensors.
+Among those I met there was one that called my attention to the others, the MH-Z19.

-WiFi CO2 detector
+Construction of the WiFi CO2 detector